 |This post contains references to products from one or more of our advertisers or for which we receive a referral bonus.
 We may receive compensation when you click on links to those products.
 Referral, Affiliate, and Advertising Policy|

 Update 2 (Oct.
 2018): With recent changes to the Chase Ultimate Rewards program, much of this post is no longer valid.
-We hope to update it with an alternative strategy in the coming weeks.

 Update: We've now been to Aulani and have a review and planning guide for Aulani, A Disney Resort & Spa!
 We'll update this post soon, too!